 Do rear nails need trimming?

-Can human nail clippers be used?
+Can I use human nail clippers?

-What if my cat won’t tolerate any handling?
+What if my cat won’t tolerate handling?

 Practice ultra-short desensitization sessions with food rewards.
 If progress stalls, get an in-person demo from a vet or groomer.